Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/ApplyMosaicRule/readme.md

 For example, when using the "ByAttribute" mosaic method, the values in an attribute field are used to sort the images, and when using the "Center" method, the image closest to the center of the display is positioned as the top image in the mosaic.
 Additionally, the mosaic operator allows you to define how to resolve the overlapping cells, such as choosing a blending operation.

 Specifying mosaic rules is useful for viewing overlapping rasters.
-For example, using the "By Attribute" mosaic method to sort the rasters based on their acquisition date allows the newest image to be on top.
-Using "mean" mosaic operation makes the overlapping areas contain the mean cell values from all the overlapping rasters.
+For example, using the "ByAttribute" mosaic method to sort the rasters based on their acquisition date allows the newest image to be on top.
+Using "Mean" mosaic operation makes the overlapping areas contain the mean cell values from all the overlapping rasters.

 ## How to use the sample